secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO add n-Bit-Security to Security Levels in time-independent way (e.g. referring to increases in bit instead of hardcoded values for the levels)

+### Attacker Resources and Capabilities

+The SCC considers only the following same attacker resources and capabilities for all standardized security levels:
+- The attacker knows all used algorithms and parameters except secrets according to Kerckhoffs's principle.
+- The attacker has access to the system used for cryptography operations and can utilize its cryptography operations apart from obtaining secrets. *TODO is a more formal definition useful, e.g. a list of [Attack Models](https://en.wikipedia.org/wiki/Attack_model)?* *TODO What about side-channels, especially if the attacker has access to the system?*
+- The attacker can utilize very high-performance computing resources such as super computers and distributed computing (e.g. this includes very high memory, storage, processing and networking performance)

+Further levels with finer attacker definitions can be added by other organizations.

 ## Security Level Extensions/Extendability